WDI Collection

 02_The Resort Channel

-The brief was to transform static imagery into a dynamic video loop that was atmospheric and ambient — not a broadcast.
+The brief was to transform static imagery into a dynamic video loop that was atmospheric and ambient.
 Just some classic Disney magic.

 These menu boards leaned into the foundational Star Wars tension: the light side versus the dark side of the Force.
-Rather than treating the menu just as a functional display, the design invited guests back into the tension.
-The menus became part of the experience itself, not just information architecture.
+Rather than treating the menu just as a functional display, the design invited guests back into the drama.
+The menus became part of the experience itself, not just informational.